Oreo113/Expression-2/README.md

-These are just E2's Made by me and friends or E2's I found online!
+These are E2's Made by me and friends or E2's I found online!